ellisp/ellisp.github.io/_posts/2015-09-05-creating-a-scale-transformation.md

 ## Income (including negatives) and hours worked
-So the great advantage of a statistical transformation within the {scales} paradigm is that you never need to worry again about the transformation, you just make it an argument to scale_x_continuous (or any continuous scale, including colour and size, if you want).
+So the great advantage of a statistical transformation within the `scales` paradigm is that you never need to worry again about the transformation, you just make it an argument to `scale_x_continuous` (or any continuous `scale`, including colour and size, if you want).
 I'll finish this latest step in the journey with New Zealand's Income Survey simulated unit record file from Statistics New Zealand by showing the new transformation in action on two axes at once, with a plot showing the relationship between hours worked and income earned by region, this time with the negative incomes left in.

 ![regions-plot](/img/0006_income_by_region.png)